gustavovalle23/gustavovalle23/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals:
 - [ ] Contribute more to Open Source projects;
-- [ ] Go deeper into technologies such as ElasticSearch, GraphQL, and Monitoring and CI tools;
+- [ ] Go deeper into technologies such as GraphQL, Monitoring and CI tools;
-- [ ] specialize in Python and Javascript;
+- [ ] specialize in Python and NodeJS;

 Owner of https://github.com/churros-py